gasparericmartin/project-phase-2/README.md

 ## Installation

-Navigate to * insert route later *
+Clone this repositoiry and save it to your local environment.

+## Running the Program

+### Back-end

+With Node.js and npm installed on your system, use JSON server to create a mock API using the db.json file in this repository.
+To do this, open a terminal window and navigate to the workout-logger directory, then run the command "npm run server".

+### Front-end

+In another terminal window, navigate to the workout-logger directory and run the command "npm start", after which the application will open in a browser window.

 ## Usage

-View how many day's it's been since the last logged workout on the Home page.
+View how many days it's been since the last logged workout on the Home page.

 Read about the app on the About page.